jerrytuw/simple_TLS_broker/README.md

 Note: the sketch uses Arduino loop polling, so be careful about long blocking delays in the app.

 # NAT WIFI Router
-ESP32 NAT code inspired by https://github.com/paclema/esp32_lwip_nat_example.
+ESP32 NAT code inspired by https://github.com/paclema/esp32_lwip_nat_example and https://github.com/martin-ger/esp32_nat_router.
 Creates a local WIFI AP and can connect to an upstream WIFI with routing.
 !Needs either ESP32 Arduino core 2.05 plus liblwip.a and libvfs.a update or an ESP32 Arduino core with NAPT/FORWARD already compiled in!